BITS-Research/campaign-access-eval/README.md

 analyze-access-eval-2021-dataset
 ```

-This will generate a few folders:
+This will generate all of the plots used in our paper and place them
+in a directory called `plots/`.
+It will also create a file called `stats.json`
+which contains the statistics used in our paper (generated from t-tests, ANOVA, etc.)

 ## aXe Scraper Usage